emsesp/docs/docs/Configuring.md

       - **Entity ID format**: There are 3 options.
 The first `single instance, long names` uses the older < v3.5 format.
 The default and recommended setting for all new installs is the 2nd option called `Single instance, short name` which uses the EMS-ESP device entity name, which is fixed and can be seen in the `Settings->Customization` page.
 The last option is targeted for multiple instances of EMS-ESP running and prefixes all MQTT topics with the base name (which must be unique to work).
 - **Publish Intervals**.
 This section is per device and sets how frequent an MQTT message is sent.
 When set to 0 EMS-ESP will send data automatically when there is a noticeable change, which could be within a few seconds.

-### WiFi Settings (`Network->Network Settings`)
+### Network Settings (`Network->Network Settings`)

+We recommend sticking to the default settings.

-## Adding External Sensors (`Dashboard->Device & Sensors`)
+## Sensors (`Dashboard->Sensors`)

 External sensors, like temperature and analog sensors can be attached to a range of GPIO pins on the ESP32 chip.
-If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the WebUI without any configuration.
+If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the WebUI without any additional configuration.

-To add custom sensors click on the `+` next to `Sensors` from the Dashboard and choose between a normal Digital in/out, a Counter (counting on/off pulses), ADC for measuring voltages, Timer, Rate and PWM 0-2.
+To add analog sensors click on `Add Analog Sensor` and choose between a normal Digital in/out, a Counter (counting on/off pulses), ADC for measuring voltages, Timer, Rate and PWM 0-2.

 ![Web](_media/screenshot/web_sensor.png)